dvillaj/CleaningDataProject/README.md

 :----------|:-----------------
-README.md|The README file for this repo run_analysis.R|The R script processes the data and generated the required tidy dataset CodeBook.md|A code book that describes the variables, the data, and any transformations or work that you performed to clean up the data
+README.md|The README file for this repo run_analysis.R|The R script processes the data and generated the required tidy dataset CodeBook.md|This file describes the variables, the data, and any transformations or work performed to clean up the data.